IRS Licensed Enrolled Agents

 Choose Mraz Tax Solutions to Help with Your Past Due Taxes

-We help both individuals and business owners nationwide, using secure online portals and Zoom meetings to make the process straightforward and confidential.
-Our firm provides:
+We help both individuals and small business owners with unfiled tax returns nationwide, using secure online portals and Zoom meetings to make the process straightforward and confidential.
+Whether you need an Enrolled Agent for back taxes in Orange County or online tax resolution services for self-employed clients in another state, our firm provides:

 • Experienced representation before the IRS and state agencies